Chile-Australia Free Trade Agreement

 - The main

-copper (USD 295 million), lead ores and concentrates, pulp and waste paper, and wood.
+import products are copper (USD 295 million), lead ores and concentrates, pulp and waste paper, and wood.

 - Foreign trade in services: USD 413 million, of which